nnmfnwl7/cc.setup.helper.debian/README.md

 # crypto currency wallets setup helper scripts for Debian based Linux distributions and subsystems

+## about

+Crypto currency(cc) wallets and daemons on Debian Linux based operating systems could be time consuming task, so here this project comes:
+   * Easy to prepare fresh installed machine or virtual machine for cc graphical wallets or console daemons
+   * Easy to manage separated multiple versions of wallets
+   * Easy to manage separated multiple blockchain directories
+   * Easy for developers and testers
+   * Easy to test untrusted wallets and sources in isolated sandboxed environment
+   * Easy to make custom profiles by changing few lines of config

 ## Step By Step

 1. Need to install git first to be able to checkout crypto currencies wallet setup helper scripts: